 Join us every May for a two-day immersion in a current educational topic chosen by faculty.
 All full- and part-time faculty, staff, and administrators are invited to participate; the Faculty Institute is also open to other interested faculty at surrounding colleges.

 Professional Development Sessions

 Looking for information about the latest technology and its use in the classroom, instructional design, or classroom management techniques?
-Contact the Center to arrange for an individual session — we can help you grow professionally!
+Contact the Center to arrange for an individual session or look for periodic e-mails from the Center to learn about our regularly scheduled small group sessions — we can help you grow professionally!